Now Live: Easier Online License Applications and Renewals!

 Our LicensE Application Status Lookup tool makes it easier for employees, and helps academic advisors support students during the license application process.
 To access the Application Status Lookup tool, you will need the applicant's 10-digit PAR number.
 An applicant may provide the number to anyone who could support their application.
 Find more information in our news release about this tool.

 Wis.
-Stat. § 440.08 (2), the required renewal date for the Manicurist credential is 03/31/odd years.
+Stat. § 440.08 (2), the required renewal date for the Manicurist credential is 03/31/ each odd-numbered year.
 Should you receive your initial credential in the months leading up to this date, you are still required to renew your license by the statutorily defined date.

 Pre-Credential Education Information

 The applicant has graduated from high school or has attained high school graduation equivalency as determined by the Department of Public Instruction; is participating in a program approved by the Examining Board; or is at least 18 years old and meets the ability to benefit rule under